Cirkit Designer Logo

 • Power Supply: The SIM800L requires a stable power source capable of providing up to 2A during transmission bursts.
 Use a capacitor (e.g., 1000µF) near the module to stabilize the voltage.

-• Antenna Placement: Place the antenna away from other components to avoid interference.
+• Antenna Placement: Ensure the antenna is placed away from other components to avoid interference.

 Troubleshooting and FAQs